puppetlabs/puppet_metrics_dashboard/README.md

 ## Setup

 > In PuppetDB 6.9.1 & 5.2.13 and newer, the `/metrics/v1` endpoints are disabled by default and access to the `/metrics/v2` endpoints are restricted to localhost only in response to [CVE-2020-7943](https://nvd.nist.gov/vuln/detail/CVE-2020-7943).
-Starting with version 2.3.0 of this module, PuppetDB metrics will not be setup by the main class if you are on the versions above or higher unless the main class is applied to the master.
+Starting with version 2.3.0 of this module, PuppetDB metrics will not be setup by the main class if you are on the versions above or higher unless the main class is applied to the primary server.
 To collect PuppetDB metrics in other scenarios, you should use the `puppet_metrics_dashboard::profile::puppetdb` class applied to any PuppetDB nodes with the option `enable_client_cert => false` (the request will be to localhost and doen't require SSL)

 ### Upgrade notes

-* Version 2 and up now requires the `toml-rb` gem installed on the Master and any/all Compilers.
+* Version 2 and up now requires the `toml-rb` gem installed on the Primary Server and any/all Compilers.
 * The `puppet_metrics_dashboard::profile::postgres` class is deprecated in favor of the `puppet_metrics_dashboard::profile::master::postgres_access` class.
 * Parameters `telegraf_agent_interval` and `http_response_timeout` were previously Integers but are now Strings.
 The value should match a time interval, such as `5s`, `10m`, or `1h`.
 * `influxdb_urls` was previously a String, but is now an Array.